evkx/evkx.github.io/content/models/mercedes/eqa/eqa_250plus/_index.md

 ## Performance

-The Mercedes-EQ EQA 250+ has a maximum power of 140 KW (190 hp/188 bhp) and a total torque of 385 nm (284 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 8.6 seconds and has a top speed of 160 km/h (99 mph).
+The Mercedes-EQ EQA 250+ offers modest performance with a maximum power of 140 kW (190 hp / 188 bhp) and a total torque of 385 Nm (284 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.6 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging